wwfiserv/commerce-hub-docs/docs/Transactions/Payment-Token.md

 - `createToken`: *boolean* : *true*

 <!-- theme: warning -->
-> For merchants using multiple tokenization services, `tokenProvider` is required.
+> For merchants using multiple tokenization services, `tokenProvider` is a required field.

 ### Endpoint
 <!-- theme: success -->